-Please note: Subject Area Review Panels should be aware of, and sympathetic to, the fact that applicants will come from a diverse range of backgrounds, including those with experience in practice or industry.
+Please note: Subject Area Scrutiny Panels should be aware of, and sympathetic to, the fact that applicants will come from a diverse range of backgrounds, including those with experience in practice or industry.
 NBCDTP is fully committed to Widening Participation (WP) and Equality, Diversity and Inclusion (EDI), and is actively supporting, though its positive action initiatives, the diversification of its staff and student cohort.
 It asks Panels to be mindful of issues surrounding WP and EDI when Part 1 of the Nomination Form.
 We also ask panels to be open-minded about different research approaches and perspectives within a given subject areas and that each nomination is assessed on its own academic merits.
 Finally, we would also ask individual assessors to ensure they have no conflict of interest with nominations and, if they do have such conflicts, to refrain from being part of the assessment of those individual nominations.
+Panel members should follow standard procedures for identifying conflicts of interest.
+For clarity, this is a personal conflict of interest (e.g., a family connection to the application, or involvement in the supervision team).
+Panel members will contribute to discussions of applications from their own institutions provided they do not have a personal conflict of interest.